 Archaeologists call these people the Afanasievo culture.
 These eastern settlers would continue to live there for centuries.
 Later, they would convert to Buddhism, and because we know the central concepts of this religion, the Buddhist texts written in western China can be understood.
 Their languages, which are closely related to the oldest Indo-European language, are called Tocharian A and Tocharian B.

 The second group moved to the south, to the area of the Caucasus Mountains, where they must have lived for quite some time before they proceeded to Anatolia.
-Just like the Tocharians, they shared words for yoke and thill with the Indo-Europeans (proving that they had left after the Yamnaya culture had learned agriculture), but did not share the words to describe wagons, wheels, naves, axles, and so on.
+Perhaps they were identical to the Maykop Culture.
+They shared words for yoke and thill with the Indo-Europeans (proving that they had left after the Yamnaya culture had learned agriculture), but did not share the words to describe wagons, wheels, naves, axles, and so on.
 This proves that they left before the invention of the wheel and the wagon, which in turn proves that they branched off before c.3500 BCE.